-Your contributions help to educate others and keep alive the memory of fascinating individuals and ideas which strengthen and build a healthier society.
+Your contributions help to keep alive the memory of such powerful and transformative moments, as well as helping to support the development of new movements and initiatives that seek to strengthen and build a healthier society.

 Our scholarships and bursaries continue to help university students working in the fields of progressive politics, social policy and history.